Frequently

 injections of pain medication.

-test, you may notice some tenderness and bruising at the site where the
+After the test, you may notice some tenderness and bruising at the site where the catheter was inserted.

 Risks